nicolashernandez/PyRATA/docs/user-guide.rst

     :local:

+In addition to this current documentation, you may have look at ``test_pyrata.py`` to see the implemented examples and more.

 Brief introduction
 ============================

 Traditional regular expression (RE) engines handle character strings; In other words, lists of character tokens.
 In Natural Language Processing, RE are used to define patterns which are used to recognized some phenomena in texts.